austins/Vanilla-App-Articles/README.md

 A Vanilla Forums application that provides a way to create articles.

-This application is released under the GPLv3 license.
+This application is released under the GNU GPL2 license.

 ## Features: